Top of the page

 If your blood sugar level is what it should be, you can go to your blood test.
 Bring the following with you to your test:

 Test your blood sugar level at the lab.
 If your blood sugar level is low, please tell the person doing your blood test.

 Test your blood sugar level before you leave the lab.
 Make sure it’s above 4.0 mmol/L before you drive.
 If it’s below 4.0 mmol/L, treat with 15 grams of carbohydrates then retest.
 If it’s still low, treat again.

 Having a low blood sugar level can impair your driving skills, meaning they aren’t as sharp as usual.
 If you plan to drive after you treat a low blood sugar level:

 You can take your usual morning diabetes medicine after the test is done and when you’re ready to eat.

-To find out more about diabetes and driving, ask your healthcare team for the Driving and Diabetes Handout.
+To find out more about diabetes and driving, ask your healthcare team.

 To see this information online and learn more, visit MyHealth.Alberta.ca/health/pages/conditions.aspx?Hwid=custom.ab_diabetes_fastingbloodtest_inst.

 For 24/7 nurse advice and general health information call Health Link at 811.